-The Acacia tree is a large genus of shrubs and trees belonging to the subfamily Mimosoideae of the family Fabaceae, first described in Africa by the Swedish botanist Carolus Linnaeus in 1773.
+The Acacia trees are a large genus of shrubs and trees belonging to the subfamily Mimosoideae of the family Fabaceae, first described in Africa by the Swedish botanist Carolus Linnaeus in 1773.
 The genus comprises about 1,300 species found in warm temperate, subtropical, and tropical regions worldwide, with the majority native to Australia and Africa.

 Acacia trees have many uses, including ornamentals, shade trees, hedges, windbreaks, and erosion control.
 They are also an important source of food and fuel for humans and animals, as well as construction timber, pulpwood, and tannin.
 Some species are invasive weeds outside their natural range.